Berlin Packaging

-Berlin Packaging is the world’s largest Hybrid Packaging Supplier® of glass, plastic, and metal containers and closures.
-The company supplies billions of items annually along with package design & innovation, global sourcing, warehousing & logistics, quality advocacy, financing & consulting, and sustainability services for customers across all industries.
-Berlin Packaging brings together the best of manufacturing, distribution, and income-adding service providers.
-Its mission is to increase the net income of its customers through packaging products and services.
+Berlin Packaging is an American supplier of packaging services headquartered in Chicago, Illinois.
+Its customers include companies in the beverage, food, personal care, pharmaceutical, household care, industrial, and coatings sectors.

-With headquarters in Chicago, IL (North America) and Milan (EMEA), the company has over 2,200 employees across 130+ sales offices and warehouses throughout the world with locations in the United States, Canada, Italy, France, Spain, Germany, the Netherlands, Greece, Denmark, UK, Albania, Bulgaria, Romania, South Africa, and China.
+As of 2022, the firm had 130+ sales offices and warehouses across the world with locations in the United States, Canada, Italy, France, Spain, Germany, the Netherlands, Greece, Denmark, UK, South Africa, and China.

 History

-Founding
+Foundation

-Berlin Packaging was formed in 1988 with the purchase of Alco Packaging, a longtime Chicago-based container company, which was renamed Berlin Packaging.
+Berlin Packaging was formed in 1988 when lawyer Andrew T. Berlin joined his father in purchasing Alco Packaging, a longtime Chicago-based container company, which was renamed Berlin Packaging.
 Alco Packaging earned $69 million in annual sales at the time, and its roots trace back to 1898, when Riekes Container was founded, a firm purchased by Alco Packaging in 1975.